 Any medical services provided to patients in need of immediate attention are referred to as emergency medical services (EMS).
 Ambulance drivers, paramedics, and emergency medical technicians are examples of EMS professionals (EMTs).
 If they care for patients who require immediate assistance, physicians and Registered Nurses (RNs) may be considered EMS providers.
 A professional who teaches courses to aspiring EMS professionals is known as an EMS instructor.
 To become an EMS instructor, you must first determine which certifications are required to practice in your area, as well as ensure that you have the necessary qualifications to take the required certification courses.

-The qualifications for becoming an EMS instructor vary region.
-Individuals must obtain certification in most areas completing a series of courses designed to prepare aspiring EMS professionals.
+The qualifications for becoming an EMS instructor vary by region.
+Individuals must obtain certification in most areas by completing a series of courses designed to prepare aspiring EMS professionals.
 To begin an EMS instructor education, undergraduate and graduate degrees, as well as other certifications, may be required.

 RN certification, EMT certification, First Responder certification, or Physician Assistant (PA) certification are some of the most common prerequisites for becoming an EMS instructor.
 While each of these certifications necessitates a different level of education, they all necessitate the completion of a series of courses following the completion of a high school diploma.
 Most aspiring EMS professionals are required to take proficiency exams as well.